 Botox is a simple and safe way to reduce unflattering fine lines and wrinkles.
 Botox injectable cosmetic relaxes the face to provide smoother, more supple skin.
 This FDA-approved approach to skin rejuvenation has become a game-changer in the world of cosmetics.

 Patients from around the world resoundingly approve Botox for its ease of use, minimally invasive procedure, and consistent results.
 After a few strategically placed Botox injections, patients enjoy an expression that appears more youthful and refreshed.
 At Bridgetown Aesthetics, we’ve helped many patients enhance their appearance and Botox is just one of the many services we offer to turn back the clock.
-Schedule your personal consultation with Dr. Roby Hayes and his experienced and caring staff, or call the office at (503) 505-5288.
+Schedule your personal consultation or call the office at (503) 505-5288.

 Botox is an injectable neuromodulator that corrects creases and dynamic wrinkles.
 It is a safe and simple method used to create an unlined, more youthful appearance.
 When injected, it works to temporarily cut off the signals between the muscles and the nerves.
 This leaves them unable to communicate with each other.
 As a result, the muscles are unable to fully contract and form the unwanted wrinkles.
 It is an effective way to temporarily eliminate lines in the forehead, crow’s feet, nasolabial lines, and more.